The Honest Company Inc. Common Stock (HNST) EPS is poised to hit -0.05 next quarter: How Investors Can Make It Count the Most? - News Daemon

 The Honest Company Inc. Common Stock (HNST) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Household & Personal Products industry.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the The Honest Company Inc. Common Stock industry.
 The Honest Company Inc. Common Stock’s current insider ownership accounts for 4.30%, in contrast to 56.60% institutional ownership.
-According to the most recent insider trade that took place on Jan 30, this organization’s EVP and CFO sold 1,535 shares at the rate of 3.04, making the entire transaction reach 4,666 in total value, affecting insider ownership by 612,725.
-Preceding that transaction, on Jan 30, Company’s Chief People Officer sold 3,000 for 3.04, making the whole transaction’s value amount to 9,120.
-This particular insider is now the holder of 322,980 in total.
+According to the most recent insider trade that took place on Jan 30, this organization’s Chief People Officer sold 3,000 shares at the rate of 3.04, making the entire transaction reach 9,120 in total value, affecting insider ownership by 322,980.
+Preceding that transaction, on Jan 30, Company’s EVP and CFO sold 1,535 for 3.04, making the whole transaction’s value amount to 4,666.
+This particular insider is now the holder of 612,725 in total.

 The Honest Company Inc. Common Stock (HNST) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 6/29/2022, the company posted -$0.11 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at -$0.08) by -$0.03.
-This company achieved a net margin of -3.04 while generating a return on equity of -6.08.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.04 per share during the current fiscal year.
+Going through the last 3-months fiscal report unveiled on the 9/29/2022, it has been observed that the corporation posted -$0.13 earnings per share (EPS) during the time that was less the consensus figure (set at -$0.08) by -$0.05.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.09 per share during the current fiscal year.

 The Honest Company Inc. Common Stock’s EPS decrease for this current 12-month fiscal period is -165.80% and is forecasted to reach -0.28 in the upcoming year.